 (2) When two boards participate in counting, each board, before taking its recess, shall plainly mark and identify the last ballot which it has counted and seal it under the official seal of the board upon the back of the uppermost ballot.
-They shall then string the loose ends of the county ballots and tie them tightly and seal the knot and string over the loose end of the ballots with their official seal This shall be done in a manner that it will show if broken They shall leave them with the ballot boxes until the count is completed These sealed packages of counted ballots shall be marked on the outside to show what numbers are contained therein Once sealed, they are not to be opened by anyone until ordered by the proper court When the count is completed, the ballots, counted, sealed, enveloped and marked for identification, shall be packed in the two ballot boxes.
+They shall then string the loose ends of the counted ballots and tie them tightly and seal the knot and string over the loose end of the ballots with their official seal.
+This shall be done in a manner that will show if broken. shall leave them with the ballot boxes until the count is completed.
+These sealed packages of counted ballots shall be marked on the outside to show what numbers are contained therein.
+Once sealed, they are not to be opened by anyone until ordered by the proper court.
+When the count is completed, the ballots, counted, sealed, enveloped and marked for identification, shall be packed in the two ballot boxes.
 Nothing else shall be put in the boxes.
-The boxes shall then be locked The official seal of the board completing the count shall be pasted over the keyhole and rim of the lid of the box so the box cannot be opened without breaking the seal.
-Thereafter neither the county clerk nor the canvassers making abstracts of votes shall break the seals upon the ballot boxes, nor shall anyone break the seals on the boxes or the ballots, without an order from the proper court in case of contest or upon the order of the county court when the boxes are needed for the next election.
+The boxes shall then be locked.
+The official seal of the board completing the count shall be pasted over the keyhole and rim of the lid of the box so the box cannot be opened without breaking the seal.
+Thereafter neither the county clerk nor the canvassers making abstracts of votes shall break the seals upon the ballot boxes, nor shall anyone break the seals on the boxes or the ballots, without an order from the proper court in case of contest or an order from the Secretary of State directing that a recount be made pursuant to ORS 251.510 to 251.620 or upon the order of the county court when the boxes are needed for the next election.

 (3) The county clerk shall dispose of the ballots and ballot stubs by burning not less than 90 days after the time for any contest that may arise as a result of the election at which the ballots and stubs were used, unless otherwise ordered or restrained by some court.
+[Amended by 1955 c.498 §12]